 Tricentis sponsored this post.

-Besides previously being small, the quality engineering team for the restaurant chain Chick-fil-A used to also be siloed from developers and consisted of a manual testing group.
-The team fell under the IT organization and operated as a shared service, supporting everything from Agile and waterfall teams to third-party vendors.
+The quality engineering team for the restaurant chain Chick-fil-A used to be small and siloed from developers.
+It was a manual testing group that fell under the IT organization and operated as a shared service, supporting everything from Agile and waterfall teams to third-party vendors.
 The testers worked independently from the developers, and some project teams didn’t have testers.

 Under this status quo, the business saw testing services as a function to ensure its applications worked as expected.
 But that view, along with the team structure, has changed in recent years.
 Quality engineering is now integral to the rollout of new, market-differentiating products and technologies, from a mobile ordering app — an app that displays real-time metrics — to franchise operators and IoT projects.

-During her talk at Tricentis Accelerate San Francisco 2019, Maria Boykins, senior team lead, quality engineering at Chick-fil-A, shared how she and her team are redefining their role within the company.
+Maria Boykins, senior team lead, quality engineering at Chick-fil-A, shared how she and her team are redefining their role within the company during a recent talk at Tricentis Accelerate San Francisco 2019.

 “People don’t think about Chick-fil-A as a technology company,” Boykins said.
 “We are a restaurant business, but we are tapping pretty heavily into technology.”